Olaudo/Credit_Card_fraud/README.md

 # Credit Card Fraud Detector

 Welcome to the Credit Card Fraud Detector!
 This tool is designed to help identify potential fraudulent transactions within credit card data.
-Built with various python tools, this detector leverages machine learning to spot suspicious activities and protect users from financial losses.
+Built with various python tools SQL, Logic Regression, this detector leverages machine learning to spot suspicious activities and protect users from financial losses.

 ## Features